Marquette vs. Providence Predictions, College Basketball BetMGM Promo Codes, & Picks - December 19

 - Pick ATS: Marquette (-4.5)

-Marquette has a 4-5-0 record against the spread this season compared to Providence, who is 5-5-0 ATS.
-The Golden Eagles have a 3-6-0 record hitting the over, while games involving the Friars have a record of 2-8-0 when it comes to hitting the over.
-The teams average 154.8 points per game, 9.3 more points than this matchup's total.
+Marquette's record against the spread so far this season is 4-5-0, while Providence's is 5-5-0.
+The Golden Eagles are 3-6-0 and the Friars are 2-8-0 in terms of going over the point total.
+The teams score 154.8 points per game, 8.3 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM